getodk/docs/docs/entities-quick-reference.rst

 Note that if you are using ``select_one_from_file`` and want to use the existing value as a default, you will need to use a ``trigger`` to update the value when the Entity is selected.
 This follows the pattern of using `dynamic defaults from form data </form-logic/#dynamic-defaults-from-form-data>`_.

-.. rubric:: XLSForm
+.. rubric:: XLSForm: using dynamic defaults from form data to pre-fill a field with an Entity property

-.. csv-table:: Example of using dynamic defaults from form data to pre-fill a field with an Entity property.
+.. csv-table:: survey
    :header: type, name, label, save_to, trigger, calculation

    integer, num_members, Enter number of household members, num_members, ${hh_id}, instance("households")/root/item[name=${hh_id}]/num_members